olilee2024/itws1100-leeo4/labs/lab08/README.md

 I added some jQuery UI to add flair to my projects landing page.
 I made it so that users could click on an arrow toggle and a description would toggle out and display a description of the lab.
 The user can still click on the Lab title and get sent to the lab's website page.
 I added more comments on the JavaScript file.

-**I had permission from Professor Plotka to make my website public because I am applying to internships and need a public website.**

 URL to website:
 leeo4rpi.eastus.cloudapp.azure.com/iit